uutils/uutils.github.io/content/blog/2026-08-error-diagnostics.md

 [Try it in the playground](https://uutils.org/playground/?cmd=test+7+-eq+zap).

-And a SIZE is a number plus a unit, so the caret says which of the two was rejected.
+A SIZE is a number followed by a unit.
+The report says which half was rejected.

 Before: